pearsonkyle/Exo-Machina/README.md

 ## Train on a custom dataset
 Train a language model using the commands below:

-1. `python db2txt.py` to create a text file with one abstract per line
+1. `python db2txt.py` to create a text file with one abstract per line, this script will also clean up various characters in the abstracts
 2. `python train.py` to train a GPT-2 model

 Interested in training this model in the cloud?
 Try this repo on [Google Colab](https://colab.research.google.com/drive/1Pur0rFi5YVdn7axYRacXWFMic4NxRexV?usp=sharing)